zerogetsamgow/vcglR/README.md

 ## Last updated

-Last update on 28 July 2025.
-Data for the financial year 2024-25 is included in the package datasets.
+Last update on 3 Sepetember July 2025.
+As of version 0.1.1, annual data is up to the financial year 2024-25 and monthly data is up to July 2025.